Powell Liberty Historical Society

 Description

 Jo Cornish-Gerwig recalls her interest in genealogy, membership to the Daughters of the American Revolution (DAR), and the unlikely yard sale discovery of a baby photo album that turned out to belong to a fellow DAR member.
-Actual publication date unknown.
+Publication date unknown.

 KeyWords